fumnanyasecret/City-Hosptial-Transaction-/README.md

  Here is an  example of Null values in power query
 <img width="740" height="193" alt="image" src="https://github.com/user-attachments/assets/ee21f911-2e92-40b6-9028-c63a10b5e77a" />

-## Data modelling - Using Schemas model to connect all the Primary Keys in the various dimesion table to the Fact sheet to exist as Foreign keys
+## Data modelling - Using Schemas to connect all the Primary Keys in the various dimesion table to the Fact sheet to exist as Foreign keys
 <img width="440" height="255" alt="image" src="https://github.com/user-attachments/assets/e66e12f2-c42c-48cf-aa75-429f7bb267aa" />

 ## DAX Calculation for Measures